jlaumon/AssetCooker/Readme.md

 #### The Config File

-This file must be named `config.toml` and be placed in the current directory (the directory from which Asset Cooker is launched).
+The config file must be named `config.toml` and be placed in the current directory (the directory from which Asset Cooker is launched).

 It contains a few settings and the list of Repos, which are the root folders watched by Asset Cooker.